tinutjoy/jekyll-now/about.md

 I am a PhD student at Deakin University, Australia.
 I am broadly interested in machine learning and its applications.

-### Why here

-A place to write about things that interest me!

 ### Contact me